 - You should always ask your referees for their permission to nominate them

-- Ideally you should provided a referee for every place you have worked, whether or not it is relevant to the job you are applying for
+- Ideally, you should provide a referee for every place you have worked, whether or not it is relevant to the job you are applying for

 - Provide as many referees as you can – more than one from a single employer is perfectly acceptable